 Setting up your IEP Toolkit for Parents:

 How you set up your toolkit will be unique to your families needs.
 Some of these sheets you may not need while some you may need multiples of.
 I have one of these for each of my children that is in special education and I leave them sitting in my office where I can have easy access to update them throughout the year.
-I also keep a couple of folders within each binder to hold important documents such as immunization records, relevant medical records, past evaluations, current IEP, and report cards.
+I also keep a couple of business card holder sheets and folders within each binder to hold important documents such as immunization records, relevant medical records, past evaluations, current IEP, and report cards.
 Below is how I personally use each page of this Free IEP Toolkit.

 Pre-Meeting Checklist: On this sheet I make notes of things that I will need to grab before a meeting.
 For example, if I discuss an accommodation with a teacher and they want to see an example of the idea at the next meeting I will write it down there so that I don’t forget it!